nest/nest-simulator/doc/topology/Topology_UserManual.rst

 Connection generation now proceeds in a different way than before:

-1. For each driver node, ``ConnectLayers`` randomly selects a node from the mask region in the pool layer, and creates a connection with the probability prescribed by the kernel.
+1. For each driver node, :py:func:`.ConnectLayers` randomly selects a node from the mask region in the pool layer, and creates a connection with the probability prescribed by the kernel.
 This is repeated until the requested number of connections has been created.